Ashbel Welch: Career

 In 1869, Welch became President of the Bel-Del Railroad and the Flemington Railroad.

 In 1872, Welch resigned as President of United Companies.
 Welch became the superintendent of Bel-Del Railroad under Pennsylvania Railroad (PRR) management.
 Welch maintained his duties as a chief engineer.

 Personal life

-On October 25, 1834, Welch married Mary Hannah Seabrook (1813-1874) in Lambertville, New Jersey.
-Her parents were James and Merriam Lambert Seabrook.
+On October 25, 1834, Welch married Mary Hannah Seabrook in Lambertville, New Jersey.
 They had seven children.

 On September 25, 1882, Welch died in his home on 21 York St, Lambertville, New Jersey.
-Welch is buried at Mount Hope Cemetery, Lambertville, Hunterdon County, New Jersey, USA.